IDoTheHax/IDoTheBot/README.md

     Create Autoresponder /autoresponse create [trigger] [response]
     Remove Autoresponder /autoresponse remove

+You can also now have regex support, for example hi, hello or hey will give the same response

+    /autoresponse create trigger:"h(i|ello|ey)" response:"Hello there!" is_regex:True

 ##### ```🎫 Tickets```

 Im too lazy to write so i have an image with all the commands here